 Combined CTLA-4 and PD-1 blockade — The distinct mechanisms of action of CTLA-4 and PD-1 receptor blockade have provided the rationale for combining these two checkpoint inhibition strategies.
 (See "Immunotherapy of advanced melanoma with immune checkpoint inhibition", section on 'Combined anti-CTLA-4 and anti-PD-1 immunotherapy'.)

 Combining nivolumab and ipilimumab was studied most extensively in the CheckMate 067 phase III trial .
-In that trial, the incidence of grade 3 or 4 toxicity with the combination was increased compared with either single agent (55 versus 16 and 27 percent, respectively, for nivolumab and ipilimumab).
-Treatment-related adverse events were more common with the combination (36 versus 8 and 15 percent, respectively), but there were no treatment-related deaths with the combination in this study.
+In that trial, the incidence of grade 3 or 4 toxicity with the combination was increased compared with either single agent (59 versus 21 and 28 percent, respectively, for nivolumab and ipilimumab).
+There were two treatment-related deaths with the combination, and one each in the nivolumab and ipilimumab treatment arms.

 There were no unique toxicities attributed to the combination of ipilimumab and nivolumab that have not previously been seen with either agent alone.
-Side effects related to the combination of CTLA-4 and PD-1/programmed death-ligand 1 (PD-L1) blockade were managed similarly to those arising from treatment with monotherapy.
+Side effects related to the combination of CTLA-4 and PD-1/programmed cell death ligand 1 (PD-L1) blockade were managed similarly to those arising from treatment with monotherapy.
 Most side effects resolved with immunosuppression within a few months, except for endocrine side effects, which typically require long-term hormone supplementation.
 Although many patients discontinued treatment due to side effects, the duration of treatment required is unclear.
 In a prior phase 2 study of the combination, 68 percent of patients who received the combination and discontinued due to toxicity had an objective response .
+Additionally, the progression-free survival and overall survival among patients who discontinue combination immunotherapy early appear favorable .

 Combined immune checkpoint blocking antibodies plus targeted therapy — Personalized treatment based upon targeted therapy for specific driver mutations (eg, BRAF V600 mutations in patients with advanced melanoma) is another area of rapid advance in the treatment of advanced malignancies.
 (See "Molecularly targeted therapy for metastatic melanoma".)